Tidal effects in the gravitational-wave phase evolution of compact binary systems to next-to-next-to-leading post-Newtonian order: Physical discussion and motivations

 In the present paper, we compute the tidal effects in the GW energy flux to NNL order within the so-called PN-matched Multipolar-post-Minkowskian (MPM-PN) formalism, which applies specifically in harmonic coordinates~\cite{BD86, BD88, BD89, BD92, B95, B98mult, PB02, BFN05}.
 The MPM-PN approach describes the waveform by means of mass and current radiative multipole moments defined in the asymptotic region, which are themselves related to some appropriate source-type multipole moments defined in the near zone for the whole matter system.
 Beware that we work with two different kinds of multipole moments in this article: the tidal moments, describing the individual deformation of the bodies, and the source multipole moments describing the mass distribution of the overall system.
 Note that, at the lowest order, the theory is linear, so that a given source multipole moment is the sum of its point-particle counterpart for the orbital motion and the corresponding tidal multipole moments of both bodies.

-The energy flux computed in the present paper, together with the conservative energy deduced from the EoM in our previous work~\cite{HFB20a}, are the two basic ingredients required for insertion into the flux-balance equation and computation of the phase or frequency evolution to NNL order.
+The energy flux computed in the present paper\footnote{All the results in this paper take into account the corrections of the equations described in the Erratum \cite{erratum}.}, together with the conservative energy deduced from the EoM in our previous work~\cite{HFB20a}, are the two basic ingredients required for insertion into the flux-balance equation and computation of the phase or frequency evolution to NNL order.
 As a matter of summary, we present here our end result for the tidal part of the SPA phase in the case of equal NS, with the same mass ($\nu=1/4$) and identical polarizabilities:\footnote{To present our results below we conveniently use a ``tilted'' notation for the polarizabily coefficients defined by Eqs.~\eqref{eq:polarpm} and~\eqref{eq:polarpmtilde}.
 For identical bodies, with Love numbers $k^{(2)}$, $j^{(2)}$ and $k^{(3)}$, and compacity $\mathcal{C}$, such notation reduces to (with \textit{e.g.} $\widetilde{\mu}^{(2)}\equiv \widetilde{\mu}_{+}^{(2)}$ and $\widetilde{\mu}_{-}^{(2)}=0$)

 The formula~\eqref{eq:phiequal} can easily be reconciled with Eq.~\eqref{eq:phaseSPA} to the leading order.}

 Note that, besides the even PN corrections, there also appear half-integer 6.5PN and 7.5PN contributions, which are due to propagating GW tails at infinity~\cite{BD88, BD92}.